TheLQ/aelita/README.md

 before commiting the lookup tables.
 If a field was skipped initially say for time it can losslessly be added later.

-While none of this is revolutionary, combined and specialized for qbittorrent and ZFS makes a powerful tool that obtains
+While none of this is revolutionary, combined and specialized for qBittorrent and ZFS makes a powerful tool that obtains

 - A standard unit of disk data.
 Movable, copyable, and versionable
 - Backend and frontend Platform for vastly different models: videos to photo albums to bookmarks to social media